 TV/Documentary/In-Show Narration (Art, Fame, Money)

 ART: Though certainly not as acting-heavy as commercials and character work, TV Narration requires a sense of timing and storytelling that is an art form of its own.
-Think of great narrators like David Attenborough and Peter Coyote, and how you hang on their every word.
-Being able to create that level of interest among an audience requires verbal and vocal mastery that few possess.
+Think of great narrators like David Attenborough and Peter Coyote and how you hang on to their every word.
+Creating that level of interest among an audience requires verbal and vocal mastery that few possess.

-MONEY: This is a great trifecta genre.
-While local and cable shows often pay as little as a few hundred dollars per episode, major regional and national level TV Narration can pay big league money, especially once a show catches on.
+MONEY: This is an excellent trifecta genre.
+While local and cable show often pay as little as a few hundred dollars per episode, major regional and national level TV Narration can pay big league money, especially once a show catches on.
 Six figures annually from one show is not unheard of, and many of these programs pay thousands per episode.
 This is one reason that the very best of this work is still channeled almost exclusively through major union agencies in LA and New York.

 Political Commercials (Art, Money)

-ART: Like normal commercials, political commercials often require legit acting chops and the ability to get into character.
-While announcers are still very welcome in this genre, real voices get hired more and more each year, so the opportunity to hone your acting skills exists here.
+ART: Like typical commercials, political commercials often require legit acting chops and the ability to get into character.
+While announcers are still very welcome in this genre, authentic voices get hired more and more each year, so the opportunity to hone your acting skills exists here.

-FAME: With the exception of the occasional Hal Riney, political voiceover actors don’t usually take the spotlight.
+FAME: Except for the occasional Hal Riney, political voiceover actors don’t usually take the spotlight.
 Moreover, political VO actors don’t always want to publicize their work if they are voicing for both sides.

 MONEY: Pay is the upside to political VO.
-Rates are roughly equivalent to similar retail commercials, and in many cases can be a as much as 50-100% higher, especially when dealing with national-level or major state races where campaigns can be flush with cash.
-Bid these jobs aggressively.
+Rates are roughly equivalent to similar retail commercials and, in many cases, can be as much as 50-100% higher, especially when dealing with national-level or major state races where campaigns can be flush with cash.
+Bid on these jobs aggressively.

 Automotive Commercials (Art, Money)

-ART: While many automotive spots are still classic announcers and screamers, just like all other commercial genres the conversational read is becoming more prominent.
-This is not the most dynamic space in VO, but you’ll still get a chance to play.
+ART: While many automotive spots are still classic announcers and screamers, like all other commercial genres, the conversational read is becoming more prominent.
+This is not the most dynamic space in VO, but you’ll still be able to play.

-FAME: Every now and then an automotive VO becomes a local celebrity as the voice of a well-liked dealership, but that’s pretty rare.
-This work tends to be fairly anonymous, and the highest-end national level work often goes to Hollywood celebs.
+FAME: Now and then, an automotive VO becomes a local celebrity as the voice of a well-liked dealership, but that’s pretty rare.
+This work tends to be fairly anonymous, and the highest-end national-level work often goes to Hollywood celebs.

 There you have it.
 A look at the main genres of voiceover and where they fit into your motivations for getting into this business.
 Which ones do you think are right for you?